The Ban the Box law makes it illegal for most employers to ask about any cases on a job application in the first stage of hiring.

 Most of the time, you still need to seal your criminal cases.

 - If you do not get the cases sealed, many employers can still see old convictions and cases that were dismissed, or ended in a nolle prosequi - when the prosecutor dropped the case, or a not guilty finding.
-These are employers like schools, camps, nursing homes, and assisted living facilities.
+For example, schools, camps, nursing homes, children's programs, and assisted living facilities.

 - If you have a recent conviction or you get convicted in the future, an employer or landlord can see all your past and present convictions that are not sealed.

-- If you do not get murder or manslaughter convictions and some sex offense convictions sealed, they will still show up.
+- If your murder or manslaughter convictions and some sex offense convictions are not sealed, they will still show up.
 It does not matter how old the convictions are.

 If your cases are sealed, most employers will not see your cases on the CORI.
 But the Department of Early Education and Care, which screens people for daycare jobs, gets to see all CORI including sealed cases.
 If you apply to be a foster parent or try to adopt, the Department of Children & Families or the Department of Youth Services can see all CORI including sealed cases.